ydrallap/B2260/AdditionalDocs/README.md

 # Additional Documentation

-Explore what makes your Board X unique by checking out technical specifications, schematics, hardware notes and more...
-This page not only allows you to see what is under the "Board X hood" but also includes a variety of static user guides inteded to help you get more familiar with your board.
+Discover our list of community and vendor sponsored BB2260 documents.
+This page allows you to explore new and exciting, downloadable documentation, in it's intended, static format.

 ## User Guides